-(2) Reflects the aggregate grant date fair value of option awards, computed in accordance with the Financial Accounting Standards Board's Accounting Standards Codification Topic 718, Compensation - Stock Compensation, for option awards granted in 2020, 2019 and 2018, respectively.
+- (1) Reflects the aggregate grant date fair value of stock option awards, computed in accordance with the Financial Accounting Standards Board's Accounting Standards Codification Topic 718, Compensation Stock Compensation, for stock option awards granted under the 2018 Equity Plan in 2021, 2020 and 2019, respectively.
 The amounts shown exclude the impact of estimated forfeiture related to service-based vesting conditions.
-For additional information on the valuation assumptions with respect to these grants, refer to Note 6 "Stock-Based Compensation" in our Annual Report on Form 10-K for the year ended December 31, 2020.

-(3) Reflects performance-based bonuses earned under the 2020 Cash Incentive Plan.

-(4) Represents, in addition to the bonuses described in footnotes 5 and 6, group term life insurance premiums paid on behalf of, 401(k) matching contributions, and gym membership reimbursement, to our Named Executive Officers.
+For additional information on the valuation assumptions with respect to these grants, refer to "Stock-Based Compensation" in our Annual Report on Form 10-K for the year ended December 31, 2021. - (2) Reflects performance-based bonuses earned under the 2021 Cash Incentive Plan.
+Please see the Compensation Discussion and Analysis for further information regarding the 2021 Cash Incentive Plan. - (3) For 2021, represents group term life insurance premiums paid on behalf of, 401(k) matching contributions, and gym membership reimbursement, to our Named Executive Officers.